JamsRepos/Embify/README.md

 # Discord URL Embedder

-Discord URL Embedder is a Discord bot that intercepts messages containing URLs from specific domains and replies with an amended URL.
-This is useful for bypassing Discord's automatic URL embedding for certain websites.
+Discord URL Embedder is a Discord bot that intercepts messages containing URLs from social media sites and replies with an embed supported alternative.

 ## Features

-- Intercepts messages containing URLs from specific domains
-- Replaces the domain in the URL with a specified replacement
+- Listens to user messages for social media URL's.
+- Disables the original URL's embed.
-- Replies with the amended URL
+- Replies to the user with an embed supported URL.

+## Supported Websites

+The bot currently supports intercepting URLs from the following social media apps:

+- `TikTok`
+- `Twitter/X`
+- `Instagram`

+If you want to add support for more websites, you can modify the `supportedWebsites` array in the `bot.js` file.

 ## Setup